Book Profit Meaning

 In various countries book value is calculated by business entities for taxation purposes.
 Book value is treated as taxable income and a specified rate is applied to the book value to calculate the amount of taxes payable.

-We are discussing the two major scenarios where such profits is used for taxation purposes:-
+We are discussing the two major scenarios where such profits are used for taxation purposes:-

 #1 – MAT for Companies in India

-MAT or Minimum Alternative Tax applied on companies which pay dividends to its shareholders but not pay taxes under normal Income tax provisions due to various exemptions and deductions allowed.
+MAT or Minimum Alternative Tax applied to companies that pay dividends to its shareholders but not pay taxes under normal Income tax provisions due to various exemptions and deductions allowed.

 MAT is calculated using book profits.
-Here it is arrived after applicable additions or deductions made to net profit as shown in the statement of profit and loss statement.
+Here it arrives after applicable additions or deductions made to net profit as shown in the statement of profit and loss statement.
 The MAT book profit calculation uses the formula below:

 #2 – Partnership Firm

 In this case, it simply means the profits as computed before remuneration paid to the partner.
 In other words, It is calculated by adding back the salary and commissions paid to the partners (if debited in P&L account) into the net profit as per profit and loss account.

 This has been a guide to what is Book Profit and its definition.
 Here we discuss how to calculate book profit from cash profit along with practical examples and explanation.
 You may learn more about accounting from the following articles –